Prob-GParareal: A Probabilistic Numerical Parallel-in-Time Solver for Differential Equations: Theoretical analysis

 where $a$ is defined in~\eqref{a def} and satisfies $a \neq 1$. \end{corollary}

-\begin{remark} The bound~\eqref{bound error} depends on the expected local fill distance $h_{\rho,\mathcal{D}_k}$ through the coefficients $b_{i,k}$.
+\begin{remark} The bound~\eqref{bound error} depends on the initial condition variance, $\Sigma_{0,k}$, with $\Sigma_{0,k}$ equal to the zero matrix when the initial condition $\bs{u}_{(0)}$ is deterministic ($P_{\bs{U}_{0,k}}=\delta_{\bs{u}_{0,k}}$), and on the expected local fill distance $h_{\rho,\mathcal{D}_k}$ through the coefficients $b_{l,k}$.
 Similar fill-distance bounds appear in the deterministic (nn)GParareal literature~\citep{pentland2023gparareal,nngparareal}.
-In the contractive regime, i.e. $a<1$, $\;W_2(\delta_{\bs{u}(t_i)},P_{\bs{U}_{i,k}})^2$ decays exponentially in $i$.
-If instead $a>1$, the worst case bound would grow exponentially in $i$.
-However, empirical evidence shows that the coefficients $b_{i,k}$ decay exponentially with the iteration number $k$.
+In the contractive regime, i.e. $a<1$, the first term decays exponentially in $i$ and $\;W_2(\delta_{\bs{u}(t_i)},P_{\bs{U}_{i,k}})^2$ is controlled by a geometric sum.
+When instead $a>1$, the worst case bound would grow exponentially in $i$.
+However, empirical evidence shows that the coefficients $b_{l,k}$ decay exponentially with the iteration number $k$.
 This behavior is driven by the progressive refinement of the Prob-GParareal solution, which increases the informativeness of the training dataset $\mathcal{D}_k$ and induces a corresponding decay in the expected local fill distance $h_{\rho,\mathcal{D}_k}$.
-Although the theoretical analysis of this decay as a function of $k$ is challenging, \Cref{app:fill_dist} presents empirical evidence of its exponential decay, mitigating the exponential growth term. \end{remark}
+Although the theoretical analysis of this decay as a function of $k$ is challenging, \Cref{app:fill_dist} presents empirical evidence of its exponential decay, mitigating the exponential growth term.
+An empirical assessment of the sharpness of the bounds in \Cref{prop:convergence} and Corollary~\ref{cor:uniform} is provided in Appendix~\ref{AppendixH} for the deterministic initial condition case, where we compare the Wasserstein error with the corresponding fill-distance terms in the coefficients \(b_{i,k}\). \end{remark}

 After having bounded the Prob-GParareal error with respect to the true solution, we now draw a connection between the Prob-GParareal solution (in particular, its mean) and its deterministic counterpart, the GParareal solution $\bs{u}_{i,k}^{\textrm{GPara}}$ obtained by sequential applications of $\g$ corrected by the GP posterior mean $\widehat{f}_{\rm GPara}(\cdot)=\bs{\mu}_{\mathcal{D}_k}(\cdot)$ as in~\eqref{eq:update_rule_gpara}, namely